NunoSempere/rosenrot-browser/ROADMAP.md

   - [ ] This time, use something other than Whatsapp as an example syslink.
 - [ ] Fix bug about distorted audio.
 Maybe related to [this pipewire issue](<https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/1547>)?
   - See whether it even exists at all
-- [ ] Finish cleaning up GTK4 version
+- [x] Finish cleaning up GTK4 version
-- [ ] Think about best way of having GTK4 version alongside
+- [-] Think about best way of having GTK4 version alongside
 - [ ] Shortcut to resize window

 # Previously done